 As simple as this exercise is to execute - involves hanging from a pull-up bar and pulling your own body weight up to the bar - it's not easy.
 Your arms are essentially lifting your lower body and core, which are much bigger than your upper body.
 As we said earlier, this exercise is not impossible.
 To help you master the pull-up with good form, we've put together three training tips along with three modifications you should practice before hitting the pull-up bar.

 Focus on your diet: This one should be obvious, but you can't expect to master a pull-up without following a nutritious balanced diet.
 For those who have weight loss goals, combine them with your pull-up goal!
 The more you weigh, the more you have to lift...
-So, if you want to make pull-ups doable and are already working on your fitness goals, then get your diet under control.
-It'll help with weight loss and provide your body with the nutrients it needs (like protein and carbs) to perform and recover to its fullest potential.
+So, if you want to make pull-ups doable and are already working on your fitness goals, then prioritize your nutrition.
+Tracking your macronutrients is a good way to prioritize important nutrients in your diet while still allowing you to fit in your favorite foods from time to time.
+Following a macro-tracking diet will help with weight loss and provide your body with the nutrients it needs (like protein and carbs) to perform and recover to its fullest potential.